hapax/hapax.github.io/assets/minimal-networks.md

 So, globally the bubbles need not be a Steiner tree.
-But the <a href="#sec-2-3">result we found earlier</a>, that hubs have three equally separated spokes, is a *local* condition.
-It applies in the small region around a node!
+But the <a href="#sec-2-3">result we found earlier</a>, that hubs have three equally separated spokes, is a *local* condition, since it applies in the small region around a node!
 This means that in bubble networks, the same property is true: bubble walls always meet in sets of three, separated by $120^\circ$.
 This even applies to *curved* bubble walls (which arise from [pressure